-4.1 Working from home and the use of video-links
+4.1 Working from home and the use of video-links.

 As a result of COVID-19 restrictions, changes occurred within hospitals and VFPMS to maintain patient and workforce safety while maintaining a service to the community and stakeholders.
 Working from home requirements and privileges varied according to Department of Health and hospitals' advice and the need for staff to work on site to meet the needs of the VFPMS.
-It is the responsibility of staff to ensure that they have met hospital requirements and approval to work from home from time to time, as the needs to the department allow.
+These days most staff work on site but occasional working-from-home days are permitted.
+It is the responsibility of staff to ensure that they meet hospital requirements and approval to work from home from time to time, as the needs of the department allow.
 (NB: The required hospital paperwork must have been completed and approval to WFH obtained - there are security and OH&S issues at stake).